whiprandolph/bestseller/Part 4 - Closing Notes/Important Notes on Sensitive Topics.md

 #### On Sharing Others' Stories

 If someone published their stories in a book available to the public, I chose to include some of the stories here with attribution and a respectful retelling.
-Whenever I privately received a story or perspective about healthy nations, I asked permission to share and for feedback to ensure it was presented as intended.
+Whenever I privately received a story or perspective about healthy nations, I asked permission to share and got feedback to ensure it was presented as intended.

 I did my best to quote or summarize all stories and cultural practices correctly, and distinguish between my own beliefs and those of others.
 I accept responsibility for any mistakes or misinterpretations I may have made.